scott-griffiths/bitstring/trunk/doc/constbitarray.rst

     .. attribute:: ue

         Property for the unsigned exponential-Golomb code representation of the bitstring.

         When used as a getter an :exc:`InterpretError` will be raised if the bitstring is not a single code.

+    .. attribute:: sie

+        Property for the signed interleaved exponential-Golomb code representation of the bitstring.

+        When used as a getter an :exc:`InterpretError` will be raised if the bitstring is not a single code.

+    .. attribute:: uie

+        Property for the unsigned interleaved exponential-Golomb code representation of the bitstring.

+        When used as a getter an :exc:`InterpretError` will be raised if the bitstring is not a single code.